reframejs/reframe/docs/usage-manual.template.md

 Now, the HTML of our Hello World page doesn't really need to be dynamic.
 Let's make it static.

-For that we change our page object `~/tmp/reframe-playground/pages/HelloPage.html.js` to
+For that we change our page config `~/tmp/reframe-playground/pages/HelloPage.html.js` to

 ~~~js
 import React from 'react';